metta-systems/libsss/README.md

 ssu::stream provides outgoing connection from this ssu::host.

-There can be mutliple servers and streams to a multitude of endpoints.
+There can be mutliple servers and streams connected to multiple endpoints.